A General Pairwise Comparison Model for Extremely Sparse Networks: Acknowledgments

-We would like to thank the anonymous referees for their very helpful comments which significantly improve the presentation of the paper.
-We also thank Tom Alberts for going through an early version of the draft.
+The authors are very grateful to the Editor Prof. McKeague, the Associate Editor, and two anonymous referees for their very helpful comments which significantly improved the presentation of the paper.
+The authors also thank Prof. Tom Alberts for going through an early version of the draft, Prof. Fan R. K. Chung for explaining a proposed graph condition in the manuscript, and Prof. Zhigang Bao for helpful discussion.